 The Office of Institutional Research and Assessment has developed a comprehensive survey program designed to gather information about student backgrounds, and their experiences while enrolled and after they graduate from American University.
 In addition, student satisfaction and evaluation information is also collected.
-The following are descriptions of each of the surveys that are a part of the program, along with some of the most recent survey results.
+Under Results, you can find information from across the different surveys.
+Below that, there are descriptions of each of the surveys that are a part of the program.

 All first-time full-time freshmen are asked to complete the Freshmen Census during their first week at American University.
 This national freshmen survey, affiliated with the Higher Education Research Institute (HERI) at UCLA, gathers information on many different aspects of previous experience as well as expectations for college.
 Because the survey is administered to thousands of freshmen across the country, it provides valuable comparative information as well.
-American University is a charter member of the HERI Cooperative Institutional Research Project and has been participating in this survey since its inception in 1973.
 Traditionally, the results of this survey receive attention in the national media.
+American University is a charter member of the HERI Cooperative Institutional Research Project and participated in this survey every year since its inception in 1973.
+AU last participated in this survey in fall 2018.

 The Campus Climate Survey has been conducted by the Office of Institutional Research and Assessment since 1992.
 The survey is used to collect data about student satisfaction with various aspects of campus life.
-The focus on the survey changes each year to reflect the university's information needs.
-The survey is currently conducted every other spring.
+The survey was substantially revised in 2017.
+It was last conducted in spring 2019.

 The National Survey of Student Engagement (NSSE) asks students at hundreds of colleges and universities to reflect on the time they devote to various learning activities.
 The topics explored are linked to previous research on student success in college.
 The survey is administered to new freshmen students and seniors.

 What is engagement, according to NSSE?